questions about migraines and headaches in a live chat for the self-help community headbook.me.

 Dear Professor Göbel,

-Are opioids weight dependent?
-So does it make a difference when it comes to dosage whether a patient weighs 50kg or 100kg?
-Furthermore, with the long-term administration of 2x 200 mg Tramabeta long, I unfortunately still reach my pain threshold, which is unbearable (chronic tension headache, NPDH, migraines, but especially the NDPH pain).
-I had previously been given stronger opioids for battery therapy, which had an effect (Targin).
-However, I don't want to take such strong opioids, even though they have made a normal life possible again.
-Is there a slightly stronger extended-release opioid than tramadol that my neurologist can prescribe for me?
+Furthermore, with the continuous administration of 2 x 200 mg Tramabeta long-acting tablets, I unfortunately still reach my pain threshold, which is unbearable (chronic tension headache, NPDH, migraine, but especially the NPDH pain).
+I have previously been prescribed stronger opioids for acute treatment, which were effective (Targin).
+However, I don't want to take such strong opioids, even though they allowed me to lead a normal life again.
+Is there a slightly stronger, extended-release opioid than Tramadol that my neurologist could prescribe?Thank you in advance for your tireless work.
+Words cannot express the immense value of your dedication.

 Dear Erik,

-The administration of opioids can depend on body weight.
-What is much more important, however, is how severe the pain intensity is and how the patient metabolizes the medication.
-If you are currently using 2×200 mg of Tramal in a sustained release form and do not yet have sufficient effect, a further dose increase up to 2×300 mg is possible.
-There are also medications that can be added to the opioid as a so-called comedication to improve the effect.
-These include, for example, amitriptyline, pregabalin and others.
+The dosage of opioids can depend on body weight.
+However, the intensity of the pain and how the patient metabolizes the medication are much more important.
+If you are currently taking 2 x 200 mg of extended-release Tramadol and are not yet experiencing sufficient relief, the dose can be increased to 2 x 300 mg.
+There are also medications that can be added to the opioid as so-called comedication to improve its effectiveness.
+These include, for example, amitriptyline, pregabalin, and others.

 Kind regards